 Step 2 — Select or create a Symbol Geometry

-Step 3 — Create a new Symbol Style
+Step 3 — Create and name a Symbol Style

-Step 5 — Add internal nodes as needed
+Step 6 — Add rectangles and internal nodes

 -